Coloring Book (mixtape): Marketing and sales

 Coloring Books release date was revealed by Tonight Show host Jimmy Fallon after Chance's May 6 performance of "Blessings" on the show.
 The mixtape was released exclusively to the Apple Music streaming service at 11 p.m.
 EST on May 12, the same day its second single "No Problem" was released; the lead single "Angels" had been released on October 27, 2015, while its finale single "Summer Friends" was released on August 17, 2016.
 Coloring Book was leaked to DatPiff, a mixtape distribution website, one hour after its release; it was removed from the site the following day.

 In the first week of release, Coloring Book debuted at number eight on the US Billboard 200 based on 57.3 million streams of its songs, which Billboard equated to 38,000 album units.
 It was the first release to chart on the Billboard 200 solely on streams.
 The mixtape was available only on Apple Music through May 27, when it was released to other streaming services.
 Coloring Book became the first to surpass 500,000 with only streaming album equivalents.
-Since its debut in May, the album has stayed on the Billboard 200 chart for 33 consecutive weeks, peaking at number eight.
+Since its debut in May 2016, the album stayed on the Billboard 200 chart for 33 consecutive weeks, peaking at number eight.

+Chance the Rapper is scheduled to embark on a North American tour in support of the album's 10th anniversary from August to October 2026.